TabRep: Training Tabular Diffusion Models with a Simple and Effective Continuous Representation: Related Work

 \section{Related Work}

 The latest tabular diffusion models have made considerable progress compared to previous generative models such as VAEs \citep{ctgantvae} and GANs \citep{ctgantvae}.
 This included STaSy \citep{kim2022stasy}, which employed a score-matching diffusion model paired with self-paced learning and fine-tuning to stabilize the training process, and CoDi \citep{lee2023codi}, which used separate diffusion schemes for categorical and numerical data along with interconditioning and contrastive learning to improve synergy among features.
 TabDDPM \citep{kotelnikov2023tabddpm} presented a similar diffusion scheme compared to CoDi and showed that the simple concatenation of categorical and numerical data before and after denoising led to improvements in performance.
-TabSYN \citep{zhang2023mixedtabsyn} is a latent diffusion model that transformed features into a unified embedding via a $\beta$-VAE \cite{kingma2013auto} before applying EDM diffusion \citep{karras2022elucidating} to generate synthetic data.
-CDTD \cite{mueller2025continuousdiffusionmixedtypetabular} combines score matching and score interpolation to enforce a unified continuous noise distribution for both continuous and categorical features.
-TabDiff, couples DDPM \cite{ho2020denoising} and Discrete Masked Diffusion \cite{shi2024simplifiedgeneralizedmaskeddiffusion, sahoo2024simpleeffectivemaskeddiffusion} to synthesize tabular data.
+TabSYN \citep{zhang2023mixedtabsyn} is a latent diffusion model that transformed features into a unified embedding via a $\beta$-VAE \citep{kingma2013auto} before applying EDM diffusion \citep{karras2022elucidating} to generate synthetic data. \cite{schröder2024energybasedmodellingdiscretemixed} proposed TabED, the first successful attempt that applied a deep energy based model via energy discrepancy \citep{schröder2023energydiscrepanciesscoreindependentloss}.
+CDTD \citep{mueller2025continuousdiffusionmixedtypetabular} combines score matching and score interpolation to enforce a unified continuous noise distribution for both continuous and categorical features but different benchmarks are used to perform evaluation.
+TabDiff, couples DDPM \citep{ho2020denoising} and Discrete Masked Diffusion \citep{shi2024simplifiedgeneralizedmaskeddiffusion, sahoo2024simpleeffectivemaskeddiffusion} to synthesize tabular data.
+Recent works have also explored using Large Language Models (LLMs) for tabular data generation and augmentation, through techniques such as fine-tuning and in-context prompting to capture feature-label dependencies, augment scarce samples, and oversample minority classes \citep{nguyen2024generatingrealistictabulardata, seedat2024curated, yang2024languageinterfaced}.
+While these LLM-based methods demonstrate impressive few-shot generalization, they remain constrained by limited context length and token overhead, restricting their applicability to large and complex data regimes \citep{yang2025qwen3technicalreport, touvron2023llamaopenefficientfoundation}.
+In contrast, diffusion/flow-based generators such as TabRep scale easily to large datasets and allow for direct, explicit modeling over the joint distribution of mixed-type features.